zebpalmer/WeatherAlerts/README.rst

 PROJECT STATUS
 ===================
-This module is a mess, a functional mess, but still a mess.
-This code started in my early days of python.
-But as I have time, I'm rewriting it, 0.5.x is much improved.
+This module is a mess, a functional mess, but still a mess....
+As I have time, I'm rewriting it and the 0.5.x branch is much improved.

-As of 0.5.0a2, the module has 100% test coverage.
-Each commit is built and tested in both python 2 and python 3.

 CURRENT BUILD STATUS:

+As of 0.5.x has 100% test coverage, every commit is built and tested in both python 2 and python 3.

 .. image:: http://ci.hznet.us/job/WeatherAlertsMaster/badge/icon